xoe-labs/dodoo-migrator/README.rst

     :target: http://badge.fury.io/py/dodoo-migrator

 ``dodoo-migrator`` is a set of useful Odoo maintenance functions.
-They are available as CLI scripts (based on click-odoo_), as well as composable python functions.
+They are available as CLI scripts (based on dodoo_), as well as composable python functions.

 .. contents::